-- Describe how the project plans to diversify markets and/or increase market access. - If you expect to increase the number and/or types of market outlets from this project, estimate the increase(s) and explain how the project will achieve these goals.
+Describe how the project plans to diversify markets and/or increase market access.
+(2,000 characters, including spaces)

+• If you expect to increase the number and/or types of market outlets from this project, estimate the increase(s) and explain how the project will achieve these goals.